| | | | | | | | | | |

 Mix all ingredients together in a small dish.
 Let sit until ready to use.

-Preheat Oven to 400.
+Preheat the Oven to 400.

 When the dough has doubled in size, about an hour later.
 Punch down and turn out onto a floured surface.

-Divide in half and roll out one half at a time flipping the dough over often to prevent sticking, add flour to the surface as needed.
+Divide in half and roll out one half at a time, flipping the dough over often to prevent sticking; add flour to the surface as needed.
 Roll out dough to the desired size, about 12″ circle or square.
-It will seem thin, but don’t worry.
+It will seem thin but don’t worry.

-Add the desired amount of sauce over pre-cooked pizza crust, then cheese and remaining toppings.
+Add the desired amount of sauce over the pre-cooked pizza crust, then cheese and remaining toppings.
 We like to end with a sprinkle of cheese over top to help hold the toppings in place.

 Bake for 12-15 minutes or until cheese is melted and toppings are thoroughly cooked.